Atlas Bake - A blender Add-on for Texture Baking

 1. Follow Quick Start to prepare your settings.

-2. Select Source & Target: Select High (source), enable Bake to Target, set Target = Low (receiver).
+2. Select Source & Target: Select High (source - exactly one mesh when using Bake to Target), enable Bake to Target, set Target = Low (receiver).
+Selecting more than one source mesh while Bake to Target is active will block the bake with an error.
 Keep both objects aligned with identical origins.

 3. Projection control: